 That's right, scared and/or threatened of your experience, uneasy that you may know more, and so there lies another challenge.
 There is a very fine line between bringing experience and knowledge AND not being seen as a threat to the person sitting on the other side of the table and interviewing you.

 It's up to you to do your homework.
 Know your audience.
 Learning all you can about those doing the interview.
 What is it that they are seeking, and how does it match-up to what you bring to the table?
 Understanding the environment...the make-up of the team, and the culture of the organization and show how you are a fit.

 In the job interview you must show them that you will be an asset to them, a trusted advisor and are not trying to take their job.
 That you can fit into a younger, "more hip" workplace.
 If you haven't seen the movie, "The Intern" (with Robert De Niro and Anne Hathaway) yet -- see it, as it illustrates this point perfectly.

 Today, more than ever, people are working longer and later in life, and that presents very different challenges that requires a unique perspective (from someone like me who has, and still is living it).

-Starting with a personal brand that I will help you develop (I call this the “You, Inc.” concept), and then creating a powerful career strategy and resume; you will be on your way to a better more fulfilling career and get the job or that promotion you want.
+Starting with a personal brand that I will help you develop (I call this thinking of "You" as a company or brand), and then creating a powerful career strategy and resume; you will be on your way to a better more fulfilling career and get the job or that promotion you want.